How to Hire a Contractor: 12 Red Flags (2026)

 The Verification Checklist

-Before signing any contract, verify these five things:
+Before signing, verify these five things:

 1. License verification